Yacht Wrapping Bible (eBook) - The Ultimate Guide to Yacht Wrapping by LuxWrap®

 One consideration with colour changes is visibility of underlying paint in the event of damage.
 For example, a dark wrap over a white hull will reveal white if scraped.
 These areas can be patch repaired, and we often train crew in how to carry out such repairs.
 With colour-matched vinyl, such damage is virtually invisible.

-"Harness access is sometimes the only way to wrap those difficult-to-reach areas of yacht hull."
+“Harness access is sometimes the only way to wrap those difficult-to-reach areas of a yacht hull.”

 Wrapping afloat is often quicker and avoids many shipyard issues, provided weather and access are suitable.
 Yard-based projects, on the other hand, may involve larger equipment and can be slowed by dust, wind, and other third-party activity.
 Good results can be achieved in both environments, and the choice depends on management's preference.